These medicines contain the nicotinic acid form of niacin.

 Why It Is Used

-raises HDL and lowers triglycerides.
-Niacin may not be appropriate for some
+Nicotinic acid is used to lower cholesterol and triglycerides.
+Niacin may not be appropriate for some people who have:

 How Well It Works